 A subsequently invited lecture by Prof. Arquis, Université de Bordeaux, France on Numerical simulation of a CMC optimized manufacturing, discussed the successive particle deposition and molten fluid capillary rise.
 In this study, the results of different simulations were discussed in order to prevent the choking-off.
 The next two invited lectures were on experimental research on the mechanical performance of monolithic precast beams using cast-in-place steel fiber reinforced concrete and removal of bacteria and cyanobacteria from water-reactive powder concrete.
 Among these, Prof. Shlomo Nir’s work on the removal of bacteria and cyanobacteria through filtration by granulated micelle- clay complexes and modeling, biocidal effects of free cations, coagulation, and regeneration was interesting and useful for environmental sustainability purposes.
 The next three oral talks were focused on grain refinement of spark plasma sintered Al alloy, multi-Material 3D printing issues, and prospects of using nanostructural boehmite powder.
 Dr. V. I. Dubkova, National Academy of Sciences, Belarus talked about using nanostructural boehmite powder in polymer composites.
 Polymer composite reinforcement is an alternative to metal one and is increasingly used in industrial civil and road construction industries.

 Session 21 consisted of one keynote, one invited, and three oral talks related to recent trends in composites research and innovation.
 This session was chaired by two eminent scientists.
 An important keynote lecture delivered in this session was on liquid metals for future soft robotics.
 The first invited talk of the session was based on liquid crystals of 2D colloids.
+This talk was delivered by Prof. Zhengdong Cheng, Texas A&M University, USA.
 Oral talk of Daniel Petho, University of Miskolc, Hungary was on molybdenum-based metal matrix composites reinforced with ceramic particles.
 The last oral talk described the experimental study and failure criterion analysis of two different concretes under biaxial local compression.